 During the pre-trip inspection, you must show that the vehicle is safe to drive.
-You may have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
-You will NOT have to crawl under the hood or under the vehicle.
+You will have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
+You will have to point to or touch items I under the hood or under the vehicle (this will require you to physically maneuver/crawl under the hood or under the vehicle).